kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

 ---
 layout: article
-date: "2022-05-20"
+date: "2022-05-28"
-thumbnail: /assets/img/placeholder/title-sm.png
+thumbnail: /assets/img/20220528/title-sm.png
-title-image: /assets/img/placeholder/title.png
+title-image: /assets/img/20220528/title.png
-title: Story about graceful termination with .NET
+title: Story about graceful termination with modern .NET
-description: Graceful termination of .NET based pods in Kubernetes environment
+description: Graceful termination of your .NET application inside pod in Kubernetes environment
 categories: dotnet devops kubernetes
 ---

 ### Abstract

-Pods represents processes running on nodes in the cluster, each pod could be terminated anytime, for instance during new version rollout, so it's good practice for your app to be able to gracefully terminate itself.
+Pods represent processes running on nodes in the cluster, each pod could be terminated anytime, for instance during a new version rollout or the possibility of evicting pods from one node into another node in the cluster, so it's good practice for your app to be able to gracefully terminate itself leaving 'clean' state.
-Right before termination, container runtime sends signal (depends on used runtime: `SIGSTOP` or `SIGTERM`) followed by `SIGKILL` signal after grace period of time.
+Right before termination, the container runtime sends a signal (depends on used runtime: `SIGSTOP` or `SIGTERM`) followed by a `SIGKILL` signal after a grace period of time.
-Default grace period equals to 30 seconds which can be modified in pod's specification:
+The Default grace period equals 30 seconds which can be modified in the pod's specification:

 ```yaml
 spec:
     terminationGracePeriodSeconds: 60
 ```

-You can utilize `preStop` Kubernetes hook and execute command to manage lifetime of your app inside pod before it enters into `Terminated` phase.
+You can utilize the `preStop` Kubernetes hook and execute a command to manage the lifetime of your app inside the pod before it enters into the `Terminated` phase.
-This is a great way to shutdown system you don't have control over, thus cannot adjust it to handle signals or you want to synchronize shutdown of multiple containers.
+This is a great way to shut down a system you don't have control over and thus cannot adjust it to handle signals or you want to synchronize the shutdown of multiple containers.

 ```yaml
 spec:
   containers: